DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 These improvements were made iteratively during development and directly enhance the user experience.

-> *Placeholder: Screenshot of chip layout in SignUpAccessibilityScreen.*
+> *Placeholder: Screenshot of chip layout custom image comparing old chips vs new ones

 #### Accessibility Considerations